Americans with Disabilities Act (ADA)

 To request an accommodation, submit the following to ADA@houstonisd.org:

-- A completed ADA Accommodations Request Form, and
+- A completed ADA Accommodation Request Form, and

 - An official letter from your physician identifying your disability.
 The letter must include information about how the disability impacts your ability to perform your job responsibilities.
 Both you and your doctor can suggest accommodations.